 BD skins have some of the best attachment systems around.
 They are simple and stand the test of time.
 Find replacement parts or build a new skin using the tools below.

-Ultralite Tip Kit - BD's new ultralight bar and rope system that affixes to skin tips with breakable screws.
+Ultralite Tip Loop Kit - BD's ultralight bar and rope system that affixes to skin tips with breakable screws.
+Includes hardware.

-Tip Cables - Replacement flexible cables without attachment hardware.
+Tip Cables - Replacement flexible cables for the older (2019/20) Adjustable Loop tips, without attachment hardware.
 Available in Mini, Standard, and Oversized lengths.

 Cheat Sheets - AKA skin savers, these will keep your glue fresh and your skins easy to peel apart.
 Stick a skin to each side of the synthetic mesh and you will prevent getting dirt on your glue and needing a ton of upper body strength to separate your skins.

 Gold Label Adhesive - Folks who work out their lower body more than their upper body often think Black Diamond Gold Label skin glue is too strong.
 Folks who have skins that fall off easily don’t care; they want the strongest and most durable glue around.
 The adhesive comes in a 2.8 fluid ounce (82 mL) bottle, enough to re-glue a pair of skins.

 Drawstring Skin Bag - Simple nylon bag with breathable mesh panel for moisture to escape.
 Enclose your skins for safekeeping.
 Drawstring closure.

 Zippered Skin Bag - Nylon bag with a zipper closure and a breathable mesh panel for moisture to escape.